alexjohnj/geographyas/_posts/coasts/2012-01-05-coastal-erosion.md

 ### Hydraulic Action

 Also known as *wave quarrying*, when a wave breaks onto a cliff, it traps a large amount of air behind it.
 The air is forced into cracks in the cliff with an immense amount of pressure.
 When the water retreats, the air is released from the cracks and a miniature explosive decompression takes place, weakening the cliff.
-Over time, the cliff can be weakened to the point at which a storm will be enough to cause it to collapse.
+Over time, the cliff can be weakened to the point at which a small storm will be enough to cause it to collapse.

 ### Corrasion/Abrasion